Getting Started: Contributors

 The monorepo includes a synthetic data pipeline for testing and development:

 This uses cached prose from data/synthetic/prose-cache.json and requires no LLM access.
-It produces framework definitions, organizational documents, and activity data that the products consume during development and testing.
+It produces agent-aligned engineering standard definitions, organizational documents, and activity data that the products consume during development and testing.

 Other generation modes: